Connecticut group urges state to exonerate witch trial victims over 300 years later

-(WTNH) — It’s been over 300 years since 34 men and women were accused of witchcraft in Connecticut.
+It’s been over 300 years since 34 men and women were accused of witchcraft in Connecticut.
 Now, they may have the chance to be exonerated.
+KTLA’s sister station WTNH reports.

 While the history of witchcraft in Connecticut was difficult to track due to lack of documentation, the accusations led to the first large-scale witch trials in the American colonies, predating the infamous Salem Witch Trials by nearly 30 years.